Ademking/ademking.github.io/all_collections/_posts/2023-01-10-angular-libraries-you-cant-afford-to-miss.md

 To install it, follow [this tutorial](https://tailwindcss.com/docs/guides/angular)

-BONUS #1: [Tailwind UI](https://tailwindui.com/) is a collection of professionally designed and ready-to-use UI components for Tailwind CSS.
+BONUS TIP #1: [Tailwind UI](https://tailwindui.com/) is a collection of professionally designed and ready-to-use UI components for Tailwind CSS.
 It's a great resource for building your Angular applications.

-BONUS #2: [https://twuing.dev/](https://twuing.dev/) The fastest way to integrate Tailwind UI components into your Angular project.
+BONUS TIP #2: [https://twuing.dev/](https://twuing.dev/) The fastest way to integrate Tailwind UI components into your Angular project.
 It's a great tool for quickly adding Tailwind UI components to your Angular applications.

 ## 10) ngx-translate